HomecareHomebase/azure-bake/ingredient/ingredient-property-service/README.md

   (the `dev`/`prd` prefix and any region code are stripped), so every consumer of the same account - and any rotation automation - agree on a single name such as `stexpl-connectionstring`.
   You may still supply an explicit `name` to override this.
-* `seedOnly` defaults to `true` whenever `connectionStringFrom` is used.
-Once the secret exists the operation is a **no-op** - the key is never re-read and an existing value (for example one managed by a rotation process) is never overwritten.
+* Because it is a `seed`, once the secret exists the operation is a **no-op** - the key is never re-read and an existing value (for example one managed by a rotation process) is never overwritten.
 The first deployment seeds it; later deployments, including those of other services that share the account, do nothing.
 * The connection string is pulled **lazily**, only when the secret needs to be seeded.
 If the source account cannot be read yet (for example a consumer deploying ahead of the resource owner), the operation is skipped rather than failing the deployment.